How to Open Favorites in New Tabs in Microsoft Edge

 Why This Matters

-You can show or hide the favorites bar in Microsoft Edge.
-When the favorites bar is turned on, all your favorite websites appear there.
-You can organize, rearrange, and edit them whenever you want.
+You can choose to show or hide the favorites bar in Edge.
+When the favorites bar is visible, all your favorite websites appear there.
+You can organize and edit them whenever you like.

 What Happens When Done

 When you enable this feature, clicking any favorite link opens it in a new tab.
 Your current page stays open in the background.
-When you disable it, favorites open in the same window like before.
+When you disable it, favorites open in the same window, just like before.

 How to Enable or Disable This Feature